pbitty/mqtt-framework-poc/README.md

 ## Overview

-In this repo I am exploring an API for defining a typed topic/message schema in Go, such that MQTT send/receive can be done in a type-safe manner using Go types, and the framework will handle topic mapping and message serialization/deserialization.
+This project explores an API for defining a typed topic/message schema in Go, such that MQTT send/receive can be done in a type-safe manner and the framework will handle topic mapping and message serialization/deserialization (serde).

-The goal is to make publisher/subscriber interoperability codified into the framework such that compatible publish/subscriber processes can be generated from a single codebase automatically.
-Two processes using the same topic/message definitions are able to talk to each other automatically without having to duplicate MQTT client set-up code.
+The goal is to make publisher/subscriber interoperability codified into the framework so that compatible publish/subscriber processes can be generated from a single codebase automatically.
+Two processes using the same topic/message definitions are able to talk to each other automatically without having to duplicate MQTT client set-up code and serde code.

 ## Pub/Sub API